elhuhdron/emdrp/doc/wiki/README.md

 ![alt text](images/EM_pipeline_overview_schematic_ideal.png)

-The ideal case EM data does not currently exist and in the real world these EM data is subject to several known sources of noise and image artifacts:
+The ideal case raw EM data does not currently exist and in the real world the data is subject to several known sources of noise and image artifacts:
 * For scientific inquiry reasons, it is desirable to acquire raw EM data such that it contains organelles within the ICS regions.
 These organelles, particularly [mitochondria](https://en.wikipedia.org/wiki/Mitochondrion) typically contain grayscale values darker than the membranes.
-* Electron microscopy is subject to [shot noise]() and other sources of noise.
+* Electron microscopy is subject to [shot noise](https://en.wikipedia.org/wiki/Shot_noise) and other sources of noise.
 Signal-to-Noise ratio can be controlled based on acquisition parameters to some extent, but some level of noise will always be present in the acquired images.
+* Due to the darker organelles and noise in the data there is a high degree of overlap in the histogram of grayscale values for MEM, ICS and ECS categorized voxels.
 * Cutting artifacts from the ultramicrotome and issues resulting from the tissue preparation and staining can often cause disruptions in the plasma membranes.
 These results in artifacts in the image where the membrane is either very light in a particular region or sometimes not present at all in the EM image (*membrane gap*).
 The fine details of plamsa membrane continuity and intact celluar components in the EM images is referred to as **ultrastructure**.
 * The ultramicrotome is designed to attempt to maintain a consistent thickness in the z-direction, but this technique is not perfect.
 This results in some variation in the z-resolution in the EM volumes, both between z-slices and within z-slices.
 * The voxels are highly anisotropic (larger in z-direction typically by a factor of at least 2 relative to the xy or scanning direction) due to the minimum slice thickness limitation of the ultramicrotome.